 Making KitchenAid pizza dough in a stand mixer

-While our food processor pizza dough method works well too (and kneading by hand is also an option!), we get great and consistent results every time with the KitchenAid stand mixer.
-Using the stand mixer, and a single rise, the dough almost melts into shape when you stretch it.
-Also, you can adjust the dough while it is mixing – a little flour here, a bit of water there – which helps make it a very reliable method.
+We get great and consistent results every time with the KitchenAid stand mixer.
+Using the stand mixer and a single rise, the dough almost melts into shape when you stretch it.
+Also, you can adjust the dough while it is mixing – a little flour here, a bit of water there – which makes it a very reliable method.

 When we bake our pizza dough, we always use a pizza stone!
 This makes it perfectly crispy on the outside and chewy on the inside.
-What’s the best pizza stone?
-Here’s the one we recommend, including some care tips.
+Here’s more about the best pizza stone and some tips for caring for it.

 Pizza is the most common meal that we serve to guests.
-It’s easy to make, pleases everyone, and is quite healthy if made at home (and you’d be surprised at the number of sworn carnivores who don’t even notice that a delicious homemade pizza is meat-free).
+It’s easy to make, pleases everyone, and is quite healthy if made at home.
+(You’d be surprised at the number of sworn carnivores who don’t even notice that a delicious homemade pizza is meat-free.)

-Related: If you’re really into pizza, consider thisportable outdoor pizza oven!
+Tip: If you’re really into pizza, consider a portable outdoor pizza oven!
+We love making this Ooni pizza dough recipe when we cook outdoors.

 Watch how to make KitchenAid pizza dough